acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE6 - CLEANUP.md

 # STAGE 6H - Wait for RDS

 Move to the RDS console, click on `Databases` & wait for all RDS instances to be removed before continuing.

+# STAGE 6I - Delete DB Subnet Group

+in the RDS console click `Subnet Groups`, select `wordpressrdssubnetgroup`, clikck `Delete` and `Delete` again.

-# STAGE 6I - Cloud Formation
+# STAGE 6J - Cloud Formation

 Move to the cloudformation console.
 Select the `A4LVPC` stack, click `Delete` and confirm by clicking on `Delete Stack`